jendrikjoe/UdacityCapstone/README.md

 ## Transfer learning and deep learning

 ### Dataset used
-We decided to use the bosch dataset [!bosch data set](https://hci.iwr.uni-heidelberg.de/node/6132) The bosch dataset had two sets for training and testing.
+We decided to use the bosch dataset [bosch data set](https://hci.iwr.uni-heidelberg.de/node/6132) The bosch dataset had two sets for training and testing.

 We have also created our own testing dataset where we took images from the simulator and the traffic light bag